EnterpriseDB/pg_failover_slots/README.md

 ## Configuration options

-The extension itself must be added to `shared_preload_libraries` on both the primary instance as well as any standby which is used for high availability (failover or switchover) purposes.
+The extension itself must be added to `shared_preload_libraries` on both the primary instance as well as any standby that is used for high availability (failover or switchover) purposes.

 The behavior of edb_failover_slots is configurable using these configuration